maxfridbe/OpenSnitchCli/README.md

 ## Troubleshooting

+- **Icon Visibility:** If you don't see 📦 or ⚙️ icons, ensure your terminal supports UTF-8 and its font includes emoji glyphs.
+Note that daemon and container detection requires permissions to read `/proc` files; running the CLI with `sudo` is recommended for full accuracy.
-- **Crash Logs:** If the application crashes, check `crash_log.txt` in the working directory for detailed stack traces.
+- **Crash Logs:** If the application crashes, check `opensnitch_tui_debug_*.log` in your temp directory for detailed logs.
 - **No Events:** Ensure `opensnitchd` is running (`sudo systemctl status opensnitch`).
 Verify no other process is using `/tmp/osui.sock`.